MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/apps-upload.md

 1. Log in to the Teams client with your [Microsoft 365 development account](~/build-your-first-app/build-and-run.md#prerequisites).
 1. Select **Apps** and select **Manage your apps**.
 1. Select **Upload a custom app**.
-1. Select your app package .zip file. the following screen appears:
+1. Select your app package .zip file.

 To add your app to Teams, do the following:

-  1. Select **Add**.
+  a.
+Select **Add**.
-  1. Select any one from the dropdown list to add your app to a Team or chat.
+  b.
+Select any one from the dropdown list to add your app to a Team or chat.

 The following screen appears when you select your app package .zip file: